garrandall/popular-music-data/tracks/i-want-you-jody-watley.md

 So passionately
 Sharing our feelings
 Just caress my body
-Ooh baby let me whisper in your ear
+Oh baby let me whisper in your ear

 I want your love
 I'll have your love